-This guidance note was published on 28 October 2022 and based on the Payment Times Reporting Act 2020 and Payment Times Reporting Rules 2020 as of that date.
+This guidance note was published in December 2023 based on the Payment Times Reporting Act 2020 and Payment Times Reporting Rules 2020 as of that date.
+The previous version published 28 October 2022, has been revised to include changes to reporting of credit card transactions and the Small Business Identification Tool.